Igglybuff/freectl/README.md

 # freectl

-A command-line tool for managing and searching through cached Git repositories.
+A command-line tool and web UI for finding cool stuff in Git repositories.

+**This tool is still in development and should probably not be exposed on the public internet**

 ## Features

-- 🔍 Fuzzy search through cached repositories
+- 🔍 Fuzzy search through cached Git repositories
 - 📦 Cache and update Git repositories locally
 - 📊 Generate statistics about repository content
-- 🌐 Web interface for searching
+- 🌐 Web interface for searching \[WIP\]
 - 🎨 Beautiful TUI interface
 - 🔄 Automatic repository updates
 - 🌓 Toggleable dark theme